IonicaBizau/formatoid/README.md

 # formatoid [![Support this project][donate-now]][paypal-donations]

-Tiny module for formatting date objects.
+Tiny and fast module for formatting date objects.

 ## Installation